Bringing Awareness of Extreme Poverty & the United Nation's Millennium Development Goals (MDG) to New Englanders

 First NEIDEEP Conference

-Bishop Pete Weaver, Worldwide head of the UMC at the time of the conference, spoke about trips to Africa, meeting with religious leaders to speak with President Bush, & attending the Transatlantic Forum on Global Poverty in London prior to the 2005 G8 Summit.
-The next speaker was Lallie Lloyd, (E4GR) author of "Eradicating Global Poverty - A Christian Study Guide on the MDG."
+Lallie Lloyd, Episcopalian's for Global Reconciliation (E4GR), spoke about her book - "Eradicating Global Poverty - A Christian Study Guide on the MDG."
 Margaret Udahogora, of Rwanda, spoke about educating orphans from her country, also reminding us of Africa's beauty.
-Jan Schrock, Senior Advisor of Heifer International and daughter of founder Dan West, spoke about Heifer's interaction with communities, helping them plan their futures.
 Suzanne Bowman, talked about BeadforLife - Ugandan women (many HIV/AIDS positive) making beads and jewelry for two years and now supporting 170 families.
-NAACP, Salvation Army and United Way attended as guests with clergy and other participants.
-Program stressed MDG, trade issues, & activisim.

 Millennium Campaign Pledge & ONE Declaration were signed - "No Excuses" White Wristbands were handed out with resource guides.
 By setting the example of working together across potitical, cultural, spiritual & religious boundaries, we can make an amazing difference.